504knight/7-little-ducklings/README.md

 ## System Testing Instructions

-To test the system, go into the app repository and start the server by running `python manage.py runserver`.
+To test the system visually, go into the app repository and start the server by running `python manage.py runserver`.
 Log in with the test accounts.
-(Username: CustomerTest, password: ctest), (Username: WorkerTest, password: wtest), (Username: OwnerTest, password: otest).
+Customer account -> username: alhardy, password: password.
+Worker account -> username: mascribner, password: password.
+Admin/Owner account -> username: loballard, password: password.
 This will allow you to test the functions of each account type.

+To run automated test, run `python manage.py test` from the src folder to run the testing suite.